ottoo/TreTrafficBackend/README.md

-# TreTraffic backend proxy
+# Tampere bus traffic backend proxy

-Backend proxy for providing Tampere (Finland) area bus traffic to my Angular 2 frontend project.
+A small backend proxy for providing Tampere (Finland) area bus traffic.
+Currently only provider information about the bus lines.

 > HapiJS